opentorah/opentorah/docbook/README.md

 Plugin adds a Gradle task `listFopFonts` that can be used to list all the fonts that *are* available to FOP.

-Plugin adds a Gradle task `deleteFopFontsCache` that can be used to delete that cache.
+Plugin adds a Gradle task `deleteFopFontsCache` that can be used to delete FOP fonts cache.

 ## Mathematics ##